microsoft/azure-roles/README.md

 You can always search through the JSON.
 Helpful if you are translating existing GUID into the JSON variable.

 ![Searching for role in JSON](searching-for-role-in-json.png)

+## Updating Azure Roles JSON

+New built-in roles are frequently added, to efficiently include these roles - there are two GitHub Actions.
+One is a manual execution and the other is a scheduled action that runs daily at midnight.
+The actions run the same PowerShell script, create-azurejson.ps1.

+The actions collect secrets from GitHub and save them as environment variables for the script to leverage for authenticating to Azure.

+The script collects the latest roles and compares them with the current json.
+If new roles exist, then the json is committed to the repo with the number of new roles in the message.